Egyptian Cavalry Corps: Post Anglo-Egyptian War

 After the Anglo-Egyptian war, the Egyptian Military High Command was controlled by British generals and was downsized until it became a homeland defence.
 The Cavalry Corps was split into battalions instead of regiments.
 Its main engagement after the war was the long-running Mahdist War.

-World War I

-In World War I, it was estimated that around one million Egyptians fought for the Entente on many different fronts including 100,000 of them on European Fronts (Greece, Italy, France and Belgium).
-Most of the cavalry participation was on the North African and Arabian fronts.

 Modernisation

 A few years after the war, Egypt ended the British Protectorate and a Kingdom under the rule of Fuad I was established.
 Fuad's administration began to modernise everything in the country including the economy, military, education, etc. The military modernisation was focused on mechanisation, building new military schools and mobilising more men and re-establishing units.
 In 1928, the corps' name was changed to Royal Egyptian Cavalry Corps.
 The mechanisation process went totally on the Egyptian Cavalry Corps where many of its units (except the Royal Guards) replaced its traditional horse formations with Armoured Vehicles and Tanks.
 By the early 1940s, nearly all of the corps was mechanised except for some battalions that served as gendarmerie and used horses.